Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Methodology

-\textbf{Normalized Shannon Entropy (NSE)} summarizes the entire demographic distribution into a single value without requiring pairwise group comparisons.
+\textbf{Normalized Shannon Entropy (NSE)}, derived from~\cite{shannon1948mathematical}, summarizes the entire demographic distribution into a single value without requiring pairwise group comparisons.
 NSE measures the overall label diversity within a group, providing a scale-invariant view of internal balance.
 For instance, it can evaluate how fairly the Happy expression is distributed across various racial groups; if it is biased toward an overrepresented group, NSE assigns a higher bias score.
 This metric simultaneously captures both the richness and evenness of group representation:

-\textbf{Normalized Label Skewness (NLS)} quantifies the asymmetry of class label distributions within each demographic group.
+\textbf{Normalized Label Skewness (NLS)} is a normalized version of the skewness~\cite{doane2011measuring} metric and quantifies the asymmetry of class label distributions within each demographic group.
 For example, for the Male group, it measures how much each expression’s distribution deviates from the overall average.
 While Normalized Shannon Entropy (NSE) captures overall label diversity and balance, NLS highlights the directional imbalance of over- or underrepresented classes within a group.
 Large positive or negative values indicate strong bias, so NLS is normalized to the range [0, 1] for comparability:

-\textbf{Group-Normalized Mutual Information (GNMI)} measures non-linear statistical dependencies between labels and demographic groups.
-It quantifies how much information about a label can be inferred from group membership.
+\textbf{Group-Normalized Mutual Information (GNMI)}~\cite{strehl2002cluster} measures non-linear statistical dependencies between labels and demographic groups.
+It quantifies how much information about a label can be inferred from the group membership.
 For example, it evaluates the relationship between the Black racial group and the Happy expression, capturing how much knowing the demographic group reduces uncertainty about the label.
 While CEBI measures conditional label uncertainty given the group, GNMI normalizes this dependency for scale-independent comparison.
 High GNMI values indicate that the label is highly predictable from the demographic attribute: